 If your female husky is particularly large, then she’ll have a greater capacity for several puppies.
 Again, this coincides with older huskies having larger litters.

-Although a small litter is not indicative of bad health, having good health increases the chances of a larger litter.
+Although a small litter does not indicate bad health, having good health increases the chances of a larger litter.

 Of course, no one should be breeding unhealthy huskies anyway, and full health check-ups are crucial before considering breeding.

 If your female husky comes from a blood lineage where larger litters are common, it increases her chances of having a large litter.

 This works the other way too!

 Is It Normal For a Husky To Have Only 2 Puppies?

 The normal litter size for a husky is 4-6, so it would be considered uncommon if a husky has only 2 puppies.